Knife fight! You're gonna fight with a knife!

 - Saving Private Ryan and Eastern Promises are both known for having psychologically disturbing knife fights.

 - The Long Riders had one between two Bowie knives, and at the lady's request no less.
 Notable for having the fighters "tied" together by a chew rather than their wrists.

 - Under Siege.
-Casey Ryback vs. the Big Bad William Strannix.
+The final has Casey Ryback fighting the Big Bad William Strannix, and utterly annhilating him.